SRI-CSL/sri-glibc-malloc/README.md

 A very basic test can be done by doing `make check` at the top level.

-### Using the testrun.sh script to test applications.
+### Using the testrun.sh script to test applications

-* The simple case.
+In the simple case, your executable does not require any dynamic library other than glibc.
+You can test our library as follows:
 ```
 ./build/glibc-build/testrun.sh /bin/echo "Boo!"
 ```
-should run the `/bin/echo` program with argument `"Boo!"` using the built GLibc, in particular using SRI's malloc.
-This works as long as your binary does not require an other library than GLibc.
+This example runs the `/bin/echo` program with argument `"Boo!"` using the GLibc built in `./build/glibc-build`.
+In particular, the executable will use SRI's malloc.

-* The not so simple case.

-If your executable relies on other dynamic libraries, then they will need to be linked/copied into the `./build/glibc-build` area.
+If your executable relies on other dynamic libraries than glibc, then either add symbolic links or copy the libraries into the  `./build/glibc-build` area.

-Example:
+For example, `/bin/ls` on Ubuntu 14.04 requires four dynamic libraries.
+To run it with our malloc implementation:

+* link the required libraries into the `./build/glibc-build` directory:
 ```
 cd ./build/glibc-build